Profinda/opera/lib/opera/operation/README.md

 # Specs

-When using ProFinda::Operation inside an engine add the following configuration to your spec_helper.rb or rails_helper.rb:
+When using Opera::Operation inside an engine add the following configuration to your spec_helper.rb or rails_helper.rb:

 ```
-ProFinda::Operation::Config.configure do |config|
+Opera::Operation::Config.configure do |config|
   config.transaction_class = ActiveRecord::Base
 end
 ```